bfeng1/bfeng1.github.io/index.md

 [2016 Presidential Campaign Spending Overview](https://public.tableau.com/app/profile/bin.feng6585/viz/2016PresidentialCampaignSpending_17217811571510/Dashboard1#1)

-We have built a dashboard to demonstrate how each presidential candidate spent their money on their campaign for the 2016 election.
+I have built a dashboard to demonstrate how each presidential candidate spent their money on their campaign for the 2016 election.

 **Skills: Tableau, Data Visualization, Reporting**